ncusato/analytics-ai/wingmate/4-build-multicloud-wingmate/build-multicloud-wingmate.md

 * Provision a Oracle AI Database 26ai ADB and APEX App
 * Generate API Keys
 * Update the Credentials to Connect to OCI Resources
-* Create GenAI Service
 * Create the Application
-* Load Synthetic Data
-* (Optional) Connect RESTful data from Tenancy

 ### Prerequisites

 * An OCI cloud account
-* Subscription to US-Central Chicago, US-Ashburn-1, or US-Phoenix-1 Region
+* Subscription to US-Central Chicago Region

 ## Task 1: Provision a Oracle AI Database 26ai ADB  and APEX App